jmalfaro2019/jmalfaro2019/README.md

 # Hello!
 I'm Jose Miguel! 👋
-### Junior Fullstack Developer | Data Science & Artificial Intelligence Student
+### Junior Backend Developer | Data Science & Artificial Intelligence Student

 ## 🚀 About Me
 Hello!
 I'm a passionate **Full Stack Developer** with a keen focus on **Java** and **Angular**.
 My journey in the tech world began with a fascination for building solutions that not only perform efficiently but also deliver a compelling user experience.